AltitudeDP/cx-chain-docs/docs/tutorial-basics/what-are-liquidity-pools.md

 ### Short-Term Imbalance

-- **When a player wins big**, liquidity providers may temporarily see their position decrease (since funds are pulled from the pool).
+- **When a player wins big**, liquidity providers may temporarily see the value of their LP tokens decrease (since funds are pulled from the pool, affecting the LP token price).
 - This is expected behavior — **games with positive expected value (RTP < 100%)** ensure that over time, the pool grows and providers profit.

 ### Risk Mitigation